The Biden Campaign Pushed Iowa Staffers to Drive in Dangerous Weather

 Poor working conditions are all too familiar to campaign staffers, who often work long hours for low pay.

-“The labor conditions were abysmal,” Matt Cain told The Nation about his time as an Iowa field organizer for Obama’s first presidential campaign, citing long hours and low pay.
-“The expectation was 14-16 hour workdays.
-4 hours of sleep was pretty common.”
+“The labor conditions were abysmal,” Matt Cain said about his time as an Iowa field organizer for Obama’s first presidential campaign, citing long hours and low pay.
+“The expectation was 14-to-16-hour workdays.
+Four hours of sleep was pretty common.”

 Despite these conditions, presidential campaigns have only just begun to unionize.
-In May of 2019, Bernie Sanders’ campaign became the first presidential campaign in U.S. history to unionize and are now represented by the United Food and Commercial Workers Local 400.
+In May of 2019, Bernie Sanders’s campaign became the first presidential campaign staff in US history to unionize and is now represented by the United Food and Commercial Workers Local 400.
 In a similarly unprecedented turn, several campaigns followed, including that of Warren and Buttigieg, both represented by the International Brotherhood of Electrical Workers 2320, and Booker and Klobuchar, represented by the Teamsters Local 238.

-Note: Editor’s note: This story has been updated with additional comments from the Biden campaign.